-A note to my Sewanee-in-England students in Hexham, where we are all exhausted after climbing around Housesteads fort, as I had with my sons 6 years ago.
+A note to my Sewanee-in-England students in Hexham, where we are all exhausted after climbing around Housesteads fort.

 Could it be a symbolic statement of sorts?
 In ancient Christian churches of Italy, for instance, many elements pillaged from Roman temples are deliberately introduced in order to demonstrate the victory of Christianity over paganism.
 Perhaps this is what’s going on?
 The Abbey began to be constructed in the 660s, however, and no Romans would have been around to gloat over.
 Again, it seems like a long way to bring a large stone for a virtually meaningless gesture.